 Simply stated, they’d carefully assess the market, customer base product portfolio and adjust prices accordingly.
 This doesn’t mean increase prices across the board.
 No, it means carefully adjusting prices across the portfolio so that you don’t lose your hard-earned customers, volume, revenue and margin.

-A pricing team is an asset because they’d give you the confidence that your not either overpricing new products and disrupting your customer base or underpricing a product and starting a price war.
+A pricing team is an asset because they’d give you the confidence that you’re not either overpricing new products and disrupting your customer base or underpricing a product and starting a price war.

 In this article, we will discuss the perils of underpricing.

-- You’ll divert attention away from quality customers.
 Ever notice that low-paying customers are more demanding than other customers?
-They always want to know if it has a warranty; they complain frequently, or if they can haggle to get the price lower they will.
-The time spent haggling or persuading the wrong customers to buy from you could be used to attract better clients who understand your brand, price positioning and who are willing to pay now; and who are also willing to be educated on your product area and buying from you in the future.
+They always want to know if it has a warranty; they complain frequently or haggle to get the price lower.
+The time spent haggling or persuading the wrong customers to buy from you could be used to attract better clients who understand your brand, price positioning and who are willing to pay now, and who are also willing to be educated on your product area and buying from you in the future.

-- Remember, even though you might land the sale, underpricing your products and services comes at a cost.
+Remember, even though you might land the sale, underpricing your products and services comes at a cost.
 One thing’s for sure, there’s no one-size-fits-all price formula.
-A world-class pricing team will work on the price-value equation for your business so that you can make more revenue and margin.
+A world-class pricing team will work on the price-value equation for your business; in that way, you can make more revenue and margin.
 Pricing is both an art and a science.
 A high performing pricing team can work the two paradigms to create a robust price-setting formula, strategy and price policy.

 As the saying goes: “You get what you pay for.”
 Likewise, when you’re working on your pricing, you need to work to push your pricing to the equilibrium where customers truly value your offering.
-People don’t buy products because of the actual value of the products — they buy because the price of the product nearly matches their perceived value of the product and solve their immediate problems (gives them a solution to their pain).
+People don’t buy products because of the actual value of the products; they buy it because the price of the product nearly matches their perceived value of the product and solve their immediate problems (i.e., it gives them a solution to their pain).

 - Underpricing your products devalues your products in an instant.
 People will wonder why it is priced so low.
 They might think it’s not worth their money.
 This will lead to price trust issues.

 - You will lose profits from underpricing your products.
-The goal of any business is to drive profitable revenue growth – from smart buying and smart selling and smart pricing.
+The goal of any business is to drive profitable revenue growth from smart buying, smart selling and smart pricing.
 Underpricing is the opposite of that.